Mordziarz/RSCUcaller/README.md

 The "samples_table" should resemble the following.
 You can create this using a program other than R, such as a simple text editor.

+Ensure that the column names match the column names in the tutorial.

 When you have FASTA files in separate files

 | sequence_path  | sample_name |